Skip to main content

 Martin Cooper / Flickr

-In most cases, oyster mushrooms grow on trees, usually on wood that is dead and decomposing (yum).
+You don’t have to be an expert in oyster mushroom identification, but we have the basics to know.
+In most cases, oyster mushrooms grow on trees, usually on dead and decomposing wood (yum).
 This makes them fairly recognizable when they’re spotted growing in the woods.
 However, take care.
 While relatively easy to identify due to their large and beautiful fan shape and impressive gills, they do have some poisonous doppelgangers.
 For this reason, foraging for your own mushrooms is never advised unless you are with an experienced forager.
-Thanks to many plant-identifying apps these days, people have unfortunately become over-confident in their abilities to identify wild plants, sometimes with fatal consequences.
-If you’re untrained in the art of wild mushrooms, it’s best to leave your foraging to the produce section of the grocery store like the rest of us.

-There are six types of oyster mushroom, each with its own special characteristics.
+There are six types of oyster mushrooms, each with its own special characteristics.
 Each type is delicious, with earthy, woody, umami notes.
 But the flavor differences are subtle, making them easily interchangeable in your recipes.

-Pearl Oyster
+Pearl oyster

 This is probably the most recognizable, commonly used oyster mushroom here in the United States.
 Slightly sweet, earthy, and woodsy, these mushrooms are mild and tender, and absolutely delicious in a variety of preparations.

-Blue Oyster
+Blue oyster

-Very similar in flavor to the Pearl, the Blue oyster mushroom is distinguishable by its notably blue color when it first starts to grow.
+Similar in flavor to the Pearl, the Blue oyster mushroom is distinguishable by its notably blue color when it first starts to grow.
 As it ages, its color transforms into a silvery grey on top, with classically whitish gills.
 When cooking, treat it any way you would a Pearl.

-Golden Oyster
+Golden oyster

 Mainly found in Asia, the Golden oyster is striking in its beauty.
-Clusters of bright golden mushrooms spring from its base and give off a very distinct scent, comparable to anise.
+Clusters of bright golden mushrooms spring from its base and give off a distinct scent, comparable to anise.
 These are especially tasty when fried.

-Pink Oyster
+Pink oyster

 Vibrantly coral-colored and ruffled, Pinks are native to the tropics as they thrive in warmer temperatures.
 Their scent and flavor are strongly woody, and wonderful when used in a braise or soup.
 Just don’t count on their flamboyant color to stick around — it fades to golden when cooked.

-Phoenix Oyster
+Phoenix oyster

-King Oyster
+King oyster

 The King oyster looks nothing at all like other oyster mushrooms.
-With a more classic shape, the King has a thick, sturdy stem and traditional brown/white color combination.
-It also differs from its cousins in the way it grows — in the ground, rather than attached to trees.
-The flavor of the King is meaty and savory, with a sturdy structure that can take the heat.
+With a more classic shape, the King has a thick, sturdy stem and the traditional brown/white color combination.
+It differs from its cousins in the way it grows — in the ground, rather than attached to trees.
+The flavor of the King is meaty and savory, with a structure that can take the heat.

 Health benefits of oyster mushrooms